-A transfer fee, sometimes called a shipping fee, is a fee you’ll pay to have a car you’re interested in shipped to your local CarMax.
+A transfer fee — sometimes called a shipping fee — is a fee you’ll pay to have a car you’re interested in shipped to your local CarMax from another lot.
 There is often no fee if the dealerships are in the same state, but, if the vehicle is located out of state, a transfer fee will apply.
 Transfer fees vary depending on the distance the car needs to travel.
 For example, to have a 2016 Toyota Rav4 transferred from a CarMax dealership in Virginia to a location in Pennsylvania, the transfer fee is estimated to be about $150.
-To have the same type of vehicle shipped from a CarMax in Ohio to a CarMax in Pennsylvania would be about $250.
+To have the same type of vehicle shipped from a CarMax lot in Ohio to a lot in Pennsylvania would be about $250.

 Transfer fees are due at the time you request a transfer and can be paid over the phone or at your local CarMax by cash, credit or debit card, or check.
-The fee is nonrefundable but you are under no obligation to purchase the vehicle.
+The fee is nonrefundable, but you are under no obligation to purchase the vehicle once it’s transferred.

 Processing fees are also referred to as dealer fees, documentation fees, and document preparation fees.
-In short, it is a fee the dealer charges you for handling all of the paperwork involved with the sale.
-Not all CarMax locations charge a dealer fee; about 50% of the CarMax dealerships we contacted said they do not charge a processing fee or a dealer fee.
-At the locations where a processing fee is charged, we found that the flat fee ranges from about $100 to $400.
+Essentially, it is a fee the dealer charges you for handling all of the paperwork involved with the sale.
+Not all CarMax locations charge a dealer fee; about 50% of the CarMax dealerships we contacted said they do not charge a processing or dealer fee.
+At the locations that do charge processing fees, we found that the flat fee ranges from about $100 to $400.

-The processing fee is nonnegotiable and is added to the total cost of the vehicle when you make a purchase.
+The processing fee is non-negotiable, and it is added to the total cost of the vehicle when you make a purchase.
 You can roll this fee into your total financing amount if you prefer not to pay it upfront.

 State fees include sales tax, registration fees, title transfer fees, and more.
-Fees vary by state.
+They can vary widely by state.
 Most CarMax locations will help you with the paperwork for these various fees and will often forward the information to your state’s department of motor vehicles for you.

-Examples of state-specific fees are the air quality fee in Arizona and the cost of a smog test in California.
-To find out about state-specific fees, visit your state’s DMV website or contact your nearest CarMax.
+Some examples of state-specific fees are the air quality fee in Arizona and the cost of a smog test in California.
+To find out about state-specific fees, you can visit your state’s DMV website or contact your nearest CarMax.